-South Pasco 6 is located along the east-central property boundary of the wellfield, and is the northernmost of the three MFL wetlands at the South Pasco wellfield (Figure 77).
-South Pasco 6 is an isolated cypress wetland, and is approximately 1.9 acres in size (Figure 82).
+South Pasco 6 is located along the east-central property boundary of the wellfield, and is the northernmost of the three MFL wetlands at the South Pasco wellfield (Figure 78).
+South Pasco 6 is an isolated cypress wetland, and is approximately 1.9 acres in size (Figure 83).

-Figure 82: South Pasco 6 wetland
+Figure 83: South Pasco 6 wetland

 The District installed a staff gage (SID 22132) at this site in 1989.
-When the wetland was adopted as an MFL site, the District installed a wetland well (SID 22846) in 2001, and an upland well (SID 22132) in 2002 (Figure 82, Figure 83).
+When the wetland was adopted as an MFL site, the District installed a wetland well (SID 22846) in 2001, and an upland well (SID 22132) in 2002 (Figure 83, Figure 84).
 A WAP transect was established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

-Figure 83: South Pasco 6 water levels
+Figure 84: South Pasco 6 water levels

 Significant subsidence and tree fall has been noted at the South Pasco 6 wetland.
 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 59.2 feet NGVD29, and a proposed MFL of 57.4 feet NGVD29.
-The currently adopted MFL at this site is 57.3 feet NGVD29.
+An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 59.2 feet NGVD29, resulting in an MFL of 57.4 feet NGVD29.
+The previously adopted MFL at this site was 57.3 feet NGVD29.

 The South Pasco 6 wetland has a very natural-looking but small outlet, described as a "natural saddle," and surveyed at 0.3 feet below the HNP (see Appendix B).
-Figure 83 shows that water levels regularly reach the HNP.
+Figure 84 shows that water levels regularly reach the HNP.
 The calculated Historic P50 is located 0.7 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-The South Pasco 6 wetland is recommended to be kept as an adopted MFL site, with an MFL of 57.4 feet NGVD29.
-The difference between the current and proposed MFL is thought to be due to a more accurate benchmark elevation.
+The South Pasco 6 wetland remains an adopted MFL site, with an MFL of 57.4 feet NGVD29.
+The difference between the current and previously adopted MFL is thought to be due to a more accurate benchmark elevation.